Home » Harvesting the future – opportunities for farmers in alternative proteins

 6. Address financing challenges: Seek out affordable financing options to support the transition to alternative protein production.
 Explore public spending, private investment, and cooperative farming arrangements to mitigate capital expenditure costs and ensure profitability without subsidies.

-8. Embrace value chain optimisation: Explore opportunities to optimize the value chain by establishing direct-to-consumer channels and farm-to-fork initiatives.
+8. Embrace value chain optimisation: Explore opportunities to optimise the value chain by establishing direct-to-consumer channels and farm-to-fork initiatives.
 Investing in marketing, distribution channels, and on-site processing facilities can enhance farm profitability and resilience.

 Businesses